sajeethphilip/CNNDBNN/README.md

 You will need  the adaptive_dbnn.py library to run this code.
 ## Overview
 This document provides an overview of the training and testing process for the MNIST dataset.
-The dataset was split into a training set and a test set, with early stopping criteria applied to prevent overfitting.
+The dataset was split into training and test sets, with early stopping criteria applied to prevent overfitting.
+The result below was obtained on a DELL i7 laptop with 8Gb RAM.

 ## Dataset Information
 - **Training set size:** 671